zyadamec/migAz/asm/readme.md

 ### Allow telemetry collection

 “Allow telemetry collection” is enabled by default.
 It is used to collect information such as Tenant ID, Subscription ID, Processed Resource Type, Processed Resource Location and the Execution date.
 This data is collected only to know the tool usage and it will remain only with the development team.
 You can disable this at any time.

+### Azure Resource Manager (ARM) Naming Suffixes

+Naming conventions are recommended for your ARM objects.
+The values specified in the Suffix fields will be appended as MigAz generates your ARM Template.
+The Storage Account suffix must be specified to enable VHD blob copy to a new location that does not conflict with the existing ASM based object.

 ## Scenarios